 \subsection{Mirror pairs of compactified Landau--Ginzburg models}

-Following \cite[\S3.2.4]{Katzarkov-Kontsevich-Pantev:LG-models}, one may also consider quadruples $(X,g,\omega,f)$ consisting of a projective Fano variety $X$, a complexified K\"ahler form $g$, a canonical section $\omega$, and a potential function $f$.

-It is natural to conjecture, for appropriate choices of K\"ahler forms, the mirror symmetry between The A and B-sides now play a symmetric role.
+Following \cite[\S3.2.4]{Katzarkov-Kontsevich-Pantev:LG-models}, one may also consider quadruples $(X,g,\omega,f)$ consisting of a projective Fano variety $X$, a complexified K\"ahler form $g$, a canonical section $\omega_X$, and a potential function $f_X$.
+We may then examine, for appropriate choices of K\"ahler forms, the mirror symmetry between The A and B-sides now play a symmetric role.
 Rietsch's mirror conjecture corresponds to omitting some of the data on both sides.
 The full mirror conjecture between these compactified mirror pairs involves the matching of a variety of homological data on both sides.

-For example a Fano type mirror pair gives rise to a pair of open Calabi--Yau manifolds by taking the complement of the anticanonical divisor.
-One obtains triples $(X,g,\omega)$ of a log Calabi-Yau manifold, a K\"ahler form and a volume form.
-In our setting, the log Calabi-Yau varieties are $\mathring{G^\vee/P^\vee}$ and $\oGP$ respectively.
-The volume form is as before.
-Thus from the general mirror predictions~\cite[Table~2]{Katzarkov-Kontsevich-Pantev:LG-models}, one expects a matching of cohomology of the open projected Richardson variety $H^*(\mathring{G/P})$ and the cohomology of the Langlands dual open projected Richardson variety $H^*(\mathring{G^\vee/P^\vee})$.
-As we observe in the next subsection, this matching holds more generally for arbitrary Richardson varieties.
+For example, a Fano type mirror pair gives rise to a pair of open Calabi--Yau manifolds by taking the complement of the anticanonical divisor.
+One obtains triples of a log Calabi--Yau manifold, a K\"ahler form and a volume form.
+In our setting, the log Calabi--Yau varieties are $\mathring{G^\vee/P^\vee}$ and $\oGP$ respectively.
+The volume forms are as before.
+Thus from the general mirror predictions~\cite[Table~2]{Katzarkov-Kontsevich-Pantev:LG-models}, we expect a matching of cohomology of the open projected Richardson variety $H^*(\mathring{G/P})$ and the cohomology of the Langlands dual open projected Richardson variety $H^*(\mathring{G^\vee/P^\vee})$.
+We show in the next subsection that this matching holds more generally for arbitrary Richardson varieties.